a-karma/Bogor_Workshop/DAY_3/Session2.md

 screen -r [name_of_screen]
 ```
 If it has not finished running leave it for longer while we have a break.
 Deattach the screen using `ctrl`+`a`+`d`
-If it has finished - great :)
-When it has finished, check the files in your `tutorial1_tree` directory.
+If it has finished - great.
+You can check the files in the directory for this analysis.
 You should have these output files:
-- file 1
-- file 2
+- .iqtree - the report file
+- .treefile - the ML tree in NEWICK format (this is the file we will need to visualise in the next session)
-- file 3 ...
+- .log - the log file
+- .ckp.gz - this is a check point file, if a run is interrupted and you need to resume
+- .mldist -
+- .bionj -

+If you see these files, you can close the screen session.